 Money may not grow on trees, but sometimes craft supplies do.
 From flowers to acorns to pinecones, there are any number of nature crafts you can make with natural elements.
 And whether you collected them from the beach, the forest floor, or your own backyard, the supplies are relatively unlimited…and free.

-From a Walk in the Woods to the Craft Table
+From the Outdoors to the Craft Table

 The woods, the beach, even your backyard are filled with creative possibilities.
 Craft supplies that fall from trees, wash up on the shore, or end up in your yard work clippings are all around you- and they’re free!
 So, why not make some nature crafts with these all-natural supplies?